Integrative-Transcriptomics/Shiny_DESeq2/README.md

 The following section provides a quick rundown of the standard worklow and functions of DESeq2-Vis.
 When running DESeq2-Vis for the first time, all required packages will be installed automatically.

 ## 1. Data Upload & Analysis Paramenters
-The following steps mark the first step in the workflow of DESeq2-Vis and are carried out under the <tt>Data Upload & Analysis Paramenters</tt> tab.

 ### 1.1 Upload your data
 The following files are required for running DESeq2-Vis on your experimental data:
 <ol>
   <li> A <tt>.tsv</tt>-file containing the raw counts for each sample in one column and locus tags as rownames.
 Tables acquired from <tt>featureCounts</tt> can also be directly uploaded to DESeq2-Vis.
   <li> An experimental design table (<tt>.tsv</tt>-file) containing sample names as row names and experimental conditions in columns.
 Each column containing an experimental condition to be analyzed must be indicated by containing the keyword <i>condition</i>.
 DESeq2-Vis will automatically scan this file and replace the column name of each sample in the counts-table by a merged string of the corresponding experimental conditions.
-A suffic indicating the replicate number is added to each sample name.
-Rows corresponding to samples that are contained in the counts-table will be removed from the design table.
+A suffix indicating the replicate number is added to each sample name.
+Rows corresponding to samples that are not contained in the counts-table will be removed from the design table.
   <li> A GFF-file containing annotations and gene descriptions.
 Based on the locus tags, the corresponding gene name is added to each locus tag (unannotated genes will only contain the locus tag).
   <li> Press the <tt>Upload!</tt> button to start the upload- and scanning process.
 </ol>